qri-io/website/content/docs/names.md

 ## default to latest on ipfs

 Now, having to type `b5/comics@/ipfs/QmejvEPop4D7YUadeGqYWmZxHhLc4JBUCzJJHWMzdcMe2y` every time you wanted a dataset would be irritating.
 So we have two defaults.
 The default network is `ipfs`, and the default hash is _the lastest known version_ of a dataset.
 We say latest _known_ because sometimes things can fall out of sync.
-If you'r only working with your own local datasets, this won't be an issue.
+If you're only working with your own local datasets, this won't be an issue.

 Anyway, that means we can cut down on the typing if we just want the latest version of `b5`'s `comics` dataset, we can just type:
 ```